kstreith/mjsworks/input/forpurchase.md

 Buy my encaustic paintings direct from my site, browse the Paintings section and find a wide variety of encaustic works available immediately for purchase and shipped directly to you.

-### In Person - Artists Loft at Wake Forest Coffee Shop
+### Galleries

-My encaustic paintings are available for purchase at [Bull city framing](https://www.bullcityartandframecompany.com/) in Durham NC, and [Going Local NC](https://goinglocalnc.com/) in Wilmington NC.
+My encaustic paintings are available for purchase at [Bull City Framing](https://www.bullcityartandframecompany.com/) in Durham, NC and [Going Local NC](https://goinglocalnc.com/) in Wilmington, NC.

 ### Encaustic Workshops

-I occassionally teach encaustic workshops at the [SoulfulHeart](http://deborahsoulfulheart.com/1767-2/) in Rolesville NC, and [Going Local NC](https://goinglocalnc.com/) in Wilmington NC.
-I teach both a beginners class and a intermediate class and would love to come teach for you so if you are interested in having me as a guest teaching artist please let me know.
+I currently teach encaustic workshops at the [Soulful Heart](http://deborahsoulfulheart.com/1767-2/) in Rolesville, NC and [Going Local NC](https://goinglocalnc.com/) in Wilmington, NC.
+I teach both a beginner class and an intermediate class.
+I would love to come teach for you.
+So if you are interested in having me as a guest teaching artist please let me know.

 ### Commissioned Work